near/near-sdk-rs/HELP.md

         // Deserialize the state using the old contract structure. let old_contract: OldContract = env::state_read().expect("Old state doesn't exist");
         // Verify that the migration can only be done by the owner.
-        // This is not necessarily, if the upgrade is done internally. assert_eq!(
+        // This is not necessary, if the upgrade is done internally. assert_eq!(
             &env::predecessor_account_id(),
             &old_contract.owner_id,